-CSBG Grants (985) 873-6817

-The U.S. Department of Labor through its CSBG grant funds a variety of human and economic development services and activities for low-income families and individuals.
-These activities will be used to assist low income people to become financially stabilized through budget management, crisis intervention strategies, short term mortgages/rent, first month's rent and utilities.
+CSBG Grants (985) 219-2911- Activities assist low income people to become financially stabilized through budget management, crisis intervention strategies, short term mortgages/rent, first month's rent and utilities.

-LIHEAP (985) 873-6817

-The Low Income Home Energy Assistance Program provides emergency assistance for energy bills for low-income families.
+LIHEAP (985) 219-2911- The Low Income Home Energy Assistance Program provides emergency assistance for energy bills for low-income families.
 Funds are received from the U.S. Department of Energy through the Louisiana State Department of Social Services.

-FEMA (985) 873-6817

-These funds are received from the U.S. Department of Federal Emergency Management Agency through the Emergency Food and Shelter National Board Program.
+FEMA (985) 219-2911- These funds are received from the U.S. Department of Federal Emergency Management Agency through the Emergency Food and Shelter National Board Program.
 Emergency rent assistance or mortgage payments will be provided for needy low-income families.

-Commodities (985) 873-6817

-The U.S. Department of Agriculture Surplus Commodities Program provides food for low-income families on a quarterly basis.
+Commodities (985) 219-2911- The U.S. Department of Agriculture Surplus Commodities Program provides food for low-income families on a quarterly basis.
 Approximately 1200 families utilize this program throughout the year.
 Monies typically used to purchase food can be expended on other family necessities.

-Head Start (985) 580-7273

-Daycare services are provided for 200 children yearly, allowing parents to become employed or to participate in educational programs thus fostering economical opportunities.
+Head Start (985) 219-2918- Daycare services are provided for 200 children yearly, allowing parents to become employed or to participate in educational programs thus fostering economical opportunities.

-Tenant Based Rental Assistance (985) 873-6547

-Very-low and low-income homeless families with children existing shelter or transitional housing can apply for rental subsidies for twelve months.
+Tenant Based Rental Assistance (985) 219-2905- Very-low and low-income homeless families with children existing shelter or transitional housing can apply for rental subsidies for twelve months.
 When including the value of housing subsidy payments made by the Parish for rental assistance, many families on this program are able to avoid falling below the poverty line.

-Housing Rehabilitation/Reconstruction (985) 873-6798

-Of the households to benefit from this program, 80% are expected to be below poverty.
+Housing Rehabilitation/Reconstruction (985) 219-2905- Of the households to benefit from this program, 80% are expected to be below poverty.
 The housing program will not raise families out of poverty, but will allow these families to make better use of their limited incomes.